wen-l-liu/HotSpot/README.md

 Capitalise the first letter of their name as Password.

 ### HTML Validation
 HTML was first checked using Copilot in VS Code, then deployed to Heroku so that the URL could be run through the [W3C HTML validator](https://validator.w3.org/).
 Only minor issues occurred due to apostrophes in product names causing parse errors, added |escape to product.name.
+Blog articles had errors as cripsy froms applied alot of extra HTML tags and CSS in the HTML pageload, I removed the form content stylings and passed the test.

   <details>
   <summary><strong>Homepage</strong></summary>